-The Bluefield State University Student Conduct Code shall apply to the following:
+The Bluefield State University Student Code of Conduct shall apply to the following:

-- A. Anyone who has applied for admission or is enrolled in any course or program offered by the University or is an applicant for a degree at the time of the alleged offense. - B. Any recognized student organization subject to university policy, rules and regulations. - C. The Student Code of Conduct shall be applied only in cases of conduct: - 1.
+- A. Anyone who has applied for admission or is enrolled in any course or program offered by the University or is an applicant for a degree at the time of the alleged offense. - B. Any Recognized Student Organization (RSO) subject to university policy, rules and regulations. - C. The Student Code of Conduct shall be applied only in cases of conduct: - 1.
 Occurring on any campus of Bluefield State University, or on other real property held by the University. - 2.
 Involving University-held or University-related personal property. - 3.
 Occurring at activities pursued under the auspices of the University. - 4.
-Regardless of where it occurs when clearly indicating that the presence of the student or organization at the University results in a substantial danger of physical harm to persons or property in the University community.
+Regardless of where it occurs when clearly indicating that the presence of the student or recognized student organization at the University results in a substantial danger of physical harm to persons or property in the University community.